Walmart Inc.

 - Strategic Investments:

-- Acquisition of VIZIO Holding Corp. for $1.9 billion (FY25).
+- Acquisition of VIZIO Holding Corp. for net consideration of $1.9 billion in fiscal 2025.

 Business Segment Analysis